-The life history of Atlantic sturgeon can be divided up into five general categories as described in the table below (developed from information in ASSRT 2007).
+The life history of Atlantic sturgeon can be divided up into five general categories as described in the table below (adapted from ASSRT 2007).

-Ageclass Size Description

-Egg Fertilized or unfertilized

-Larvae Negative photo- taxic, nourished by yolk sac

-Fish that are > 3 months and $<$ one

-Young of Year 0.3 grams <41 cm year; capable of capturing and consuming live

-(YOY) TL food Fish that are at

-Sub-adults >41 cm and <150 cm TL least age 1 and are not sexually mature

-Adults >150 cm TL Sexually mature fish
+Age Class Size Description Egg Fertilized or unfertilized Larvae Negative photo- taxic, nourished by yolk sac Young of Year (YOY) 0.3 grams <41 cm TL Fish that are > 3 months and < one year; capable of capturing and consuming live food Non-migrant subadults or juveniles >41 cm and <76 cm TL Fish that are at least age 1 and are not sexually mature and do not make coastal migrations.
+Subadults >76cm and <150cm TL Fish that are not sexually mature but make coastal migrations Adults >150 cm TL Sexually mature fish

-Table 5.
+Table 4.
 Descriptions of Atlantic sturgeon life history stages.

-They are a relatively large fish, even amongst sturgeon species (Pikitch et al., 2005).
+Atlantic sturgeon are a relatively large fish, even amongst sturgeon species (Pikitch et al., 2005).
 Atlantic sturgeons are bottom feeders that suck food into a ventrally-located protruding mouth (Bigelow and Schroeder, 1953).
 Four barbels in front of the mouth assist the sturgeon in locating prey (Bigelow and Schroeder, 1953).
 Diets of adult and migrant subadult Atlantic sturgeon include mollusks, gastropods, amphipods, annelids, decapods, isopods, and fish such as sand lance (Bigelow and Schroeder, 1953; ASSRT, 2007; Guilbard et al., 2007; Savoy, 2007).
-Juvenile Atlantic sturgeon feed on aquatic insects, insect larvae, and other invertebrates (Bigelow and
+Juvenile Atlantic sturgeon feed on aquatic insects, insect larvae, and other invertebrates (Bigelow and Schroeder, 1953; ASSRT, 2007; Guilbard et al., 2007).